gkaguirrelab/fwGearBuilder/README.md

 # Instructions

 1 - Connect to the gear builder computer using TeamViewer.
-2 - cd into "/home/gear-builder/Documents/MATLAB/projects/fwGearBuilder/gear_builder"
+2 - cd into "/home/gear-builder/Documents/MATLAB/projects/fwGearBuilder/gear_builder".
-3 - run "python main_builder"
+3 - run "python main_builder".
 4 - Follow the instructions to update/rebuild gears.

 # Scripts inside the repo